fsbraun/djangocms4-utilities/README.md

 2. All child plugins will have a position behind their respective parents.
 3. All descendants of a plugin (children and grandchildren) will have consecutive positions immediately following the parent.

+This also affects published content - even though the content is not altered.

 ## Middleware to watch for plugin tree consistency